 Wait at least 12 hours for your wall to dry, and then apply a clear coat.
 I like to use a matte finish.
 Pro Tip: it's important to seal your glaze, as they are NOT durable and can come off your wall with little effort.

-Have a project in mind and want to leave it up to the pro?
 Call me for free estimate!
 We can discuss different options today!